In-patient luxury rehab center in Thailand

 Schizophreniform disorder is different from schizophrenia because the latter is a lifelong condition.
 On the flip side, schizophreniform disorder is temporary.
 Duration of psychosis is the main feature that makes schizophreniform disorder stand out in the group of psychotic disorders.
 Compared to delusional disorder, which involves delusions as the primary symptom, schizophreniform disorder is indicated by psychosis and symptoms such as loss of interest.

 Similarity between schizophreniform and other psychotic disorders is in their causes and symptoms of psychosis.
-For example, schizophreniform disorder also includes symptoms such as impaired perception of reality and bizarre behaviors.
+For example, schizophreniform disorder includes symptoms such as impaired perception of reality and bizarre behaviors.

 4. Brief psychotic disorder

-A brief psychotic disorder is the presence of one or more psychotic symptoms with a sudden onset and full remission within one month.
+Brief psychotic disorder is the presence of one or more psychotic symptoms with a sudden onset and full remission within one month.
 The symptoms of this disorder last between 24 hours and 30 days.
 While people get into remission quickly, there’s a potential for relapse in the future.

 Symptoms of this disorder include delusions, hallucinations, and disorganized speech.
-People may have catatonic or disorganized and odd behaviors as well.
+People have catatonic or disorganized and odd behaviors as well.

-Effects of the brief psychotic disorder include anxiety, impaired performance at home or school, and problems with relationships due to odd behaviors.
+Effects of brief psychotic disorder include anxiety, impaired performance at home or school, and problems with relationships due to odd behaviors.

-The brief psychotic disorder differs from schizophrenia because the latter is a long-term condition.
+Brief psychotic disorder differs from schizophrenia because the latter is a long-term condition.
 Additionally, as opposed to schizophreniform disorder, which lasts around six months, brief psychotic disorder lasts up to a month.

 The main similarity between brief psychotic disorders and other disorders is the presence of psychosis and odd or strange behaviors.